ology/Templated/README.md

 # Templated-Auth
-Node auth example with express, bcrypt, and pug
+Node auth example with express, sqlite, bcrypt, and pug